 Workers need to be listened to.
 Their feedback is valuable in shaping your strategy and the big decisions that are made.
 But they also need to feel heard.
 Pulse surveys – and the action taken from feedback – are central to this.
 You can learn a whole lot more about pulse surveys here, including how frequently you should conduct them, what kind of questions you should ask, and the various response scales available.

 When to use this feature: Regularly, to check the ‘pulse’ of the organization – but not too often that they lose their impact.
 Many organizations push pulse questions out once a month.

 The rise in podcasts has been fuelled mainly by their ability to be listened to everywhere.
-Whether on a commute or working out, running an errand, they can inform, entertain, and educate.
-In a world that is becoming increasingly busier, this is a medium that allows the listener to multi-task.
+Whether listeners are on a commute, working out, or running errands, they can be informed, entertained, and educated.
+In a world that is becoming busier, this is a medium that allows the listener to multi-task.
 In this sense, they save time.
 Whether you want to find out more about quantum mechanics or listen to pundits talk about soccer, you will find a podcast devoted to the topic.
 And in a world bursting at the seams with content, podcasts are one of very few platforms on the up.

 When to use this feature: It’s important to keep the broadcast of podcasts consistent rather than an ad hoc basis.
 Once a month is a good frequency, and your intranet can be used to promote each release and host them.

 If you’ve not already a mobile app to communicate with your employees, now is the time to start planning.
 Apps are already well used in business, with research showing around 60% of employees using them for work-related activity.
 A further 71% spend more than two hours accessing company information on mobile devices.
 It’s clear the appetite for on-demand business information is there – particularly as the workforce becomes more dispersed.